msample/envoy-filter-example/inject.rst

 upstream_inject_headers
   *(optional, array)* header name strings desired to be injected into the upstream request.
-These names will be provided to the gRPC inject request and these headers in the response may be injected.
-  Only headers named in this list are allowed to be injected unless *upstream_inject_any* is true.
+These names will be provided in the gRPC inject request and these headers in the response may be injected or removed.
+Only headers named in this list are allowed to be injected or removed unless *upstream_inject_any* is true.
 Any others returned in the gRPC response will be ignored.
-The gRPC responder may choose not provide values for every one of these.
+The gRPC responder may choose not to provide values for every one of these.
 Strongly consider also adding these to the *internal_only_headers* of the *route_config* so they are stripped first if they arrive from outside (prevent forgeries).
 Also consider signatures on these header values to prevent forgeries from inside your network.
 For example, use the RSA or ECC signatures on a JWT.
 If the injected header already exists in the request, the injected one replaces the original one.

 upstream_inject_any
-  *(optional, boolean)* inject every header value returned in the gRPC response if true.
+  *(optional, boolean)* inject every header value returned in the gRPC response into the upsream requeest if true.
 Otherwise, only those named in *upstream_inject_headers* are allowed to be injected.

 upstream_remove_headers
   *(optional, array)* header name strings that should be removed from